imclerran/roc-isodate/README.md

 ## Progress
 - So far this library has full support for parsing all date string types, as described [here](FORMAT.md).
+- can Parse from `Str` or from a `List U8` of Utf-8 bytes.

+## Future Plans
-- Support for time, date & time representations is planned
+- Full support for time as well as date/time representations.
-- Support for time intervals may be considered after full date/time support is complete.
+- Time interval representations will be added once date/time support is complete.
+- Once Parsing from iso is complete, add formatting dates and times to ISO strings.
+- Research adding custom encoding/decoding for json parsers.

 ## Known Issues
 - As mentioned above, no support yet for any strings containing time data, or for intervals.
-- Not performance optimized - regexing, or better yet a finite state machine parser would be much more performant.
 - Also mentioned above: Basic CLI platform's Utc type does not support dates before 1970-01-01.

 ## ISO 8601 Date/Time Format